Skip to main content

 Prescott National Forest

 1.25 million acres surrounding the city.
-50+ miles of connected trails through ponderosa pine.
+450+ miles of trails through ponderosa pine.

 Thumb Butte